 Responsiveness inspired by group: Delivering the same HTML to desktops and smartphones is not the best option when it comes to performance.
 A good alternative is to store the same document server-side while delivering differences to the client according to the device group.

 Server-side layer: Blending responsive design with server-side components is a good way to enhance performance.
-It improves speed and usability of the design, while keeping a single code base for everyone at the server.
+It improves the speed and usability of the design while keeping a single code base for everyone on the server.